 When processed in a traditional and gentle manner, matcha retains the majority of its antioxidants and nutrients.
 General consensus is that one cup of matcha has the nutrient value of about 10 cups of regular green tea.
 When offered samples of high-quality matcha, customers often sip the tea and then come back a few minutes later asking, “What is this tea again?
 It makes me feel great!”

-The feeling they are referring to comes from L-theanine, an amino acid naturally found in matcha which has been shown to enhance mental focus, calmness, and an overall sense of wellbeing.
-While matcha does contain caffeine, the antioxidant and L-theanine mitigate caffeines negative effects while providing a sustained lift of energy.
+The feeling they are referring to comes from L-theanine, an amino acid naturally found in matcha that has been shown to enhance mental focus, calmness, and an overall sense of wellbeing.
+While matcha does contain caffeine, the antioxidants and L-theanine mitigate caffeine’s negative effects while providing a sustained lift of energy.

-A good quality matcha should be strong tasting but smooth with sweet vegetal notes and a hint of bittersweet chocolate.
-Matcha is traditionally drank with hot water, but many recipes are made hot or cold, with water, vanilla almond milk, adding agave syrup or honey, added to yogurt like Dr. Oz, or even ice cream.
-There are many ways to have your matcha, take a tin home and discover your way.
+Good quality matcha should be strong tasting but smooth with sweet vegetal notes.
+Matcha is traditionally drunk with hot water, but many recipes are made into lattes - hot or iced, frappes, blender drinks, adding agave syrup or honey, or add to yogurt and ice cream like Dr. Oz.
+There are many ways to have your matcha, take a tin home, and discover your way.